GSA/digitalgov-pra/_pages/clearance-types/index.md

 ## Generic clearance

 Generic clearance is for a very specific type of collection, usually associated with surveys.
 It allows for conducting more than one information collection using very similar methods.
-Generic clearances still require the initial collection to go through the [normal PRA process]({{'/clearance-process/' | relative_url}}), but allows for quicker clearance of associated collections later on.
+Generic clearances still require the initial generic collection to go through the [normal PRA process]({{'/clearance-process/' | relative_url}}), but allows for quicker clearance of associated collections later on.

 Generic clearance is best when you’ll have multiple collections which: